OPmouse/MinutesRecorder/README.md

 # MinutesRecorder
-Android App for recording Meeting of Minutes and
+Android App for recording Meeting of Minutes with TTS and STT enabled